MRP ₹106.3

 No, you are not recommended to stop taking Phyllin Syrup without consulting your doctor, as it may worsen the condition or cause recurring symptoms.
 Therefore, take Phyllin Syrup for as long as your doctor has prescribed it.
 If you experience any difficulty while taking Phyllin Syrup, please consult your doctor.

-Phyllin Syrup may cause nausea, vomiting, headache, insomnia (difficulty in sleeping), epigastric pain, irritability, fast heart rate, extrasystoles (extra heartbeats) and dizziness.
+Phyllin Syrup may cause side effects such as headaches, nausea, vomiting, stomach pain, irritability, insomnia (difficulty in falling or staying asleep) or a fast heart rate.
 Most of these side effects of Phyllin Syrup do not require medical attention and typically resolve on their own over time.
 However, if the side effects persist or worsen, please consult your doctor.

 Country of origin